 If you're interested in the Perkins loan, you'd have to be offered the loan directly through your school.
 Many schools use the information generated from the FASFA to award their own aid, especially if they don't use the CSS/Financial Aid PROFILE.

 So when should you actually submit your FAFSA?
-Even though the deadline is pretty late (e.g. deadline for 2020-2021 academic year is June 30, 2020) apply as close to October 1 as possible.
+Even though the deadline is pretty late (e.g. deadline for starting college in the 2021-2022 academic year is June 30, 2021) apply as close to October 1 as possible.
 Some programs are first-come, first-serve, so if you apply early, you won't end up losing out on any potential funding opportunities.

 Submitting the FAFSA